ihatesudo/stoplight.io/netlify/subpages/api-documentation-guide-best-practices.md

 Using Documentation Hubs, you can also includes guides and examples alongside your reference docs.
 Add pages and sub-pages to help developers better use your API.
 You’ll be able to easily include the three types of documentation covered in this guide.

-See how [Stoplight’s documentation](/documentation/) can help you create comprehensive API documentation.
+See how [Stoplight’s documentation](/documentation/) can help you in creating and writing good comprehensive API documentation.